keyoumao/Election_Analysis/README.md

     - Candidate (1, 2, or 3), who received "x%" of the vote and "y number of votes.

 ## Challenge Overview
-**- The goals of this challenge are for you to:**
+**The goals of this challenge are for you to:**
-    - Extend your use of "for" loops and conditionals with membership and logical operators.
+    1. *Extend your use of "for" loops and conditionals with membership and logical operators.*
-    - Scope and refactor code to provide additional information.
+    2. *Scope and refactor code to provide additional information.*
-    - Write data to an output file and print the file.
+    3. *Write data to an output file and print the file.*

 ## Challenge Summary